pace-neutrons/Horace/documentation/user_docs/docs/manual/Correcting_for_sample_misalignment.rst

    bragg_positions_view(wcut,wpeak)

-You will be prompted in the Matlab command window as to which plot and fit you wish to view.
+You will be prompted in the MATLAB command window as to which plot and fit you wish to view.

 .. note::